About Me – Professionally

 My friends will tell you I’m extremely passionate about politics (I studied Political Science and Economics at The University of Colorado at Denver) and generally start my days with The Porch followed by my newsfeed.
 I think they’ll also tell you that I’m a good husband, father, grandfather, and friend!

-When I’m not busy writing, I’m usually at Opal’s Farm with Jameson the Farm Dog and his cohorts, Maggie and Sadie, our “rescues” (we’re not sure who rescued who!).
+When I’m not busy writing, I’m usually at Opal’s Farm with Jameson the Farm Dog and his cohort Sadie, our “rescues” (we’re not sure who rescued who!).

 I have a thing for homegrown tomatoes.
 I’m pretty sure all the world’s problems could become manageable if we’d all sit down together and enjoy a nice, ripe, homegrown tomato!